adyen-examples/build-your-own-payments-integration-adyen/README.md

 export ADYEN_HMAC_KEY="HMACKEY"
 ```

-## Module 0: Building a simple checkout page.
+## Module 0: Building a simple checkout page

 ### Briefing:
-You're working as a full-stack developer for an E-commerce website that sells socks in the Netherlands.
+You're working as a full-stack developer for an E-commerce website that sells headphones and sunglasses in the Netherlands.
-In fact, they sell the best socks at 10.99$ each and you're extremely excited for Project #SOCKS.
+In fact, they sell the best headphones and sunglasses at 50.00 each and you're extremely excited to take on this challenge.
-It's your job to do the integration with Adyen and accept credit card payments, iDeal and klarna payments.
+It's your job to implement the integration using Adyen and accept credit card payments, iDeal & klarna payments.

 In this module, we will build a functional checkout page that will allow us to collect the information we need to make a payment request to Adyen.
+For the sake of simplicity, we've hard-coded these items in the preview (cart) page.

 We will be *intentionally* using an older version of the library and web components and work towards upgrading later on in the modules.